Skip to content

 Where to get extra help

 If you’re struggling with your mental wellbeing or you’re feeling stuck, make an appointment with your GP for personalised advice.
-At nib, we have a number of covers that provide benefits for psychology and we also offer eligible members* access to SilverCloud a digital mental health solution designed to support and promote positive behaviour change for members.
-It provides access to a comprehensive range of tools, videos and personalised content that empowers you to take proactive steps to manage anxiety and depression.
+At nib, we have a number of covers that provide benefits for psychology and we also offer eligible members access to a range of mental health and wellbeing tools through our nib foundation partners.

 Please note: The tips throughout this article serve as broad information and should not replace any advice you have been given by your medical practitioner.